Choosing a Linux Music Player

-- Library size will affect the player’s performance in some areas.
-My music library has about 1500 MP3 songs which is small by many people’s standards.
+- Library size can affect a player’s performance.
+My music library has about 1500 MP3 songs which is small by many peoples' measure.

 - The total installed size and amount of package dependencies is according to Synaptic.
 The restricted extras option was marked when Raring was installed so some codecs were already present.

-- CPU use was sourced from Top and memory readings came from Gnome System Monitor.
-The min and max CPU usage numbers were occasional or rare spikes and dips.
+- CPU use comes from Top and memory readings were courtesy of Gnome System Monitor.
+The min and max CPU use numbers were occasional or rare spikes and dips.
 All players spent most their time in the middle of the range.

 - Except for the screenshots, all players were used in totally default configurations.
-If you change settings, remove or add plugins, then memory, processor usage and sometimes even program stability will also change.
+If you change settings, remove or add plugins, then memory, processor use and sometimes even program stability will also change.

-- Except when mentioned otherwise, all players have base features like repeat, shuffle/random, replay gain, MPRIS integration, internet radio & podcast support, crossfading for gapless playback, a 10 band graphic equalizer and song ratings.
+- Except when mentioned otherwise, all players have base features like repeat, shuffle/random, replay gain, MPRIS integration, internet radio and podcast support, crossfading for gapless playback, a 10 band graphic equalizer and song ratings.

 - Ex Falso for bulk ID3 tag editing is great, but if you want to embed cover art, Easytag is what you’re looking for.
 If you decide on a player which doesn’t do CD ripping, Sound Juicer will solve this.
-All 3 programs are in Ubuntu’s repositories.
+All 3 are in Ubuntu’s repositories.

-- It should go without saying that your results may vary depending on your hardware setup, software versions and possibly your favorite kind of pie.
+- It should go without saying that your results will vary depending on your hardware setup, software versions and possibly your favorite kind of pie.

-Kicking things off we have Amarok, the heaviest player of this list.
+Kicking things off we have Amarok, the heaviest player in this list.
 What constitutes “heavy”, you wonder?
 For starters, the 125 packages required to make Amarok work, totaling 249 MB of used disk space.

 If you’re using KDE or KDE programs, you won’t see that much because you already have most of Amarok’s dependencies.
 But in any other desktop environment, you’re basically half-installing the KDE Plasma desktop and you’ll also have a handful of extra KDE processes running.